bcgov/entity/docs/Way of Working/Sprint Review.md

 #### Entities
 - As staff I want to start a correction from the ledger - 4317 - Linda - 15 mins
 - As staff I want to view information that was filed in the incorporation application - 4318 - Linda
-- People and Roles for Correction - 4763 - Linda
+- People and Roles for Correction - 4763 - Scott - 5 mins

 #### Name Request
 Description - ticket_number - presenter - <duration> mins